WalterKolczynski-NOAA/test/README.md

-# This is a test repository for new git users to explore git.
+# This is a small test repository for new git users to explore git.